 As an Academy, CAMP schedules its students into classes taught by a core group of teachers.
 These teachers encourage students to use technology in their classes for note taking, research, and activities.
 Each year includes a cross-curricular project: in the sophomore year, students participate in “The Zombie Apocalypse”; in the junior year, students complete the “Technology-Then and Now” project; and in their senior year, students will produce a portfolio to highlight their skills and help them transition to a university, trade school, or directly to the industry.

 AVID is an academic regularly scheduled elective class based on writing as a tool of learning, inquiry method, and collaborative grouping.
 The three main components of the program are academic instruction, tutorial support, and motivational activities.
-The mission of AVID is to ensure that ALL students, especially underrepresented students will: ● Succeed in rigorous curriculum
+Please click on the link to visit the AVID Homepage.

 The Air Force Jr. Reserve Officer Training Corps (AFJROTC) was established in 2001 at AVHS.
 Its mission is to “Build Better Citizens for America”.
 This is accomplished through a curriculum which includes instruction in Leadership, Aerospace Science, and Physical Training, with programs emphasizing Community Service.
 Cadets are encouraged to work together to foster teamwork.
 The instructors are retired Air Force personnel.